Environmental Engineer 1/Environmental Engineer

 If you are on an examination eligible list for the position title, you do not need to respond to this posting UNLESS you are also eligible for appointment by transfer, reinstatement or reassignment as defined above; or the appointment type is provisional or temporary.
 The eligible list(s) will be canvassed as appropriate.
 Always respond to an eligible list canvass.

 To get on the continuous recruitment examination eligible list for either the Environmental Engineer 1 or Environmental Engineer, see the examination announcement on the Department of Civil Service website.
 Applying now may or may not get you considered for this opening, but we frequently have openings for this title.
-Questions on the examination?& E-mail us at: email@example.com
+If you have questions on the examination, please e-mail us at: firstname.lastname@example.org

 |To Apply||Qualified candidates should forward a resume and/or Employment Application which clearly indicates how the minimum qualifications are met and includes the Control Number.
 If you are applying for more than one posting, you must submit a separate resume or Employment Application for each control number.
 Send to: